colyseus/proxy/README.md

 > If you're using TypeScript, compile your project before running `pm2 start`,
 > via `npx tsc`.

-You should see the following, depending on the amount of processes your server has:
+You should see the following output, depending on the amount of processes your server have:

 ```
 [PM2][WARN] Applications colyseus not running, starting...